 For Strategy: The conversion rates are set with a four- to seven-year outlook.
 By that time, bitcoin will likely have completed a halving cycle, typically occurring every four years, resulting in a substantial price appreciation.

 For Strategy: The company must retain the flexibility to settle conversions using cash, Class A common stock, or a combination of both.
-This requires Strategy to maintain sufficient creditworthiness, supported by consistent revenues from its core business, to meet potential repurchase and conversion obligations.
+This requires Strategy to maintain sufficient creditworthiness, supported by a growing Bitcoin treasury and consistent revenues from its core software intelligence business and a growing, to meet potential repurchase and conversion obligations.

 For Strategy: Even if bondholders don’t convert, the debt remains zero-coupon, meaning no cash interest payments are due.